apostrophecms/seo/README.md

 ### Setting the Base URL

-**This step is required for proper canonical link generation and SEO performance.** Configure your site's base URL for accurate canonical links and proper search engine indexing.
+**This step is required for proper canonical link generation and SEO performance.** If using [ApostropheCMS hosting](https://apostrophecms.com/hosting), this is set automatically.
+If you are self-hosted, configure your site's base URL as shown for accurate canonical links and proper search engine indexing.

 **Via environment variable (recommended):**
 ```bash